ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-solisa986/README.md

   - [ ] The experimental results section details threats to validity

 **Discussion and Future Work Section Requirements**
-  - [ ] The discussion and future work section discusses the impact of the conducted work
+  - [ ] The discussion and future work section discusses the impact of the completed research project
-  - [ ] The discussion and future work section reflects on the completed research project
+  - [ ] The discussion and future work section critically reflects on the completed research project
-  - [ ] The conclusion outlines avenues for further and/or future work
+  - [ ] The conclusion outlines, with sufficient depth and detail, avenues for further and/or future work

 ## Explanation